instructure/academic_benchmarks/TESTPLAN.md

 1. Request the tree.
-You can pass either an authority code, guid, or description to the `authority_tree` method and it will find the corresponding authority object.
+You can pass either an authority code, guid, or description to the `authority_tree` method and it will find the corresponding Authority object.
 Note that this may take some time depending on how many standards are in the tree.